-- Must hold a master's degree in Healthcare Administration or other appropriate advanced graduate degree. - If preceptor is a nurse, must hold an unencumbered and current nursing license. - Preceptor is experientially and academically prepared. - Provide opportunities to work with other health care leaders as appropriate to augment the practicum experience. - Minimum of 2 years current work experience in a healthcare administrative position. - Minimum of 3 months at current employer. - Able to provide an educational experience that will help meet overall practicum objective and personal learning objectives. - Preceptor willingness and time available to precept student learning by serving as a resource during the practicum time. - Preceptor cannot be relatives or personal friends with student.
+- Must hold a master's degree in Healthcare Administration or other appropriate advanced graduatedegree. - If preceptor is a nurse, must hold an unencumbered and current nursing license. - Preceptor is experientially and academically prepared. - Provide opportunities to work with other health care leaders as appropriate to augment the practicum experience. - Minimum of 2 years current work experience in a healthcare administration position. - Minimum of 3 months at current employer in current position. - Current leadership role must include direct report oversight. - Current leadership role must include experience in managing a budget as one of their responsibilities. - Able to provide an educational experience that will help meet overall practicum objective and personal learning objectives. - Preceptor willingness and time available to precept student learning by serving as a resource during the practicum time. - Preceptor cannot be relatives, personal friends, or direct supervisor of student.
+Preceptor can work at student's place of employment but cannot work in the same department as the student.

 - Provide an environment for the student to gain experience in planning as part of a leadership team, while regarding the student as a professional colleague - Communicate expectations to the student - Approve student submitted practicum hours through Thunder Time preceptor website. - Objectively review and validate the student's competencies through intermittent observation, discussion, mid-term and final evaluation - Share educational expertise, tools, and references that will aid the student in role transition to a competent public health professional.
-Provide time to mentor the student's learning by answering questions and reviewing progress on practicum work, etc. - Participate in conferences with course faculty to review and assess student progress (see Preceptor-Faculty-Student Conferences and Evaluations section)
+Provide time to mentor the student's learning by answering questions and reviewing progress on practicum work, etc. - Participate in conferences with course faculty to review and assess student progress (see section)

 Students must make an appointment to interview their potential preceptor.
 They must share their objectives for their practicum with the potential preceptor.
 Students must determine what do they want to learn and how they best see themselves learning it.
-Students must discuss this with their potential preceptor and see if the preceptors' responses fits with the students' learning needs and learning styles.
+Students must discuss this with their potential preceptor and see if the preceptors' responses fit with the students' learning needs and learning yles.
 Students should determine if they are comfortable with this potential preceptor.
 Critical pieces of a practicum experience and the success of the practicum may be directly related to the preceptor selected by the student and how he or she works with that person, so this selection process may be one of the most important steps in the overall practicum experience.
-Students should not hesitate to thank prospective preceptors for their time, but do should not select a preceptor with whom they do not feel a good fit.
+Students should not hesitate to thank prospective preceptors for their time but do should not select a preceptor with whom they do not feel a good fit.
 This would not provide the foundation for a good learning experience.
 Students must not make a final commitment to their potential preceptor until they have OFE approval.
-All preceptors are approved the Assistant Dean of Graduate Studies or the program lead faculty prior to the start of the practicum.
+All preceptors are approved the Associate Dean of Graduate Studies or the program lead faculty prior to the start of the practicum.